BGP0/Prio-ban-checker/README.md

 1. Get some usernames and put them into username.txt, each on a seperate line
 2. Open a terminal in the folder and type ```python3 main.py```
 3. Should take a few seconds to finish checking every name thanks to asyncio and aiohttp!

-4. Then just look at the results, you can set outputUnbanList/outputBanList to true near the top of main.py if you want it to output them at the end.
+you can also enable output ban/unbanlist in main.py